The BuyAssist Program provides support for eligible Australians to purchase a newly built approved property as home

 BuyAssist is designed to help eligible households bridge these gaps

 The amount of support made available will typically be around 25% of the purchase price of the property.
 This is the “BuyAssist Support Amount”.
+The BuyAssist Support Amount is provided by Investor who is looking to support home ownership.
 The BuyAssist Support Amount is combined with any savings you might have and a normal home loan from a lender that supports the program.

 You will need to enter into a Home Ownership Participation Agreement (“HOPA”) to access the financial support.
 The HOPA outlines the rules that govern how the support is provided and your obligations to us and our obligations to you.

 In exchange for the support, you agree that the BuyAssist Investor (the party providing the funds) will be entitled to an agreed share of the property’s future value.
 For example, if the BuyAssist Support Amount was 25% of the property’s purchase price then the BuyAssist Investor will receive 25% of the property’s agreed value when the Home Ownership Participation Agreement is completed.
 This usually occurs when you decide to sell the property or refinance it.
 The same calculation is applied even if the value of the property falls.

 The program is similar to shared equity arrangements that have operated successfully in WA, SA and the ACT.
 The major difference is that the BuyAssist Investor does not actually own a percentage of your property – you own the property 100%.
 There are no co-owners or tenants in common.

 Like other shared equity arrangements BuyAssist Investors do receive a share of the increase or decrease in the value of the property when the property is sold in the future.

 BuyAssist Australia Pty.
 Limited is a 100% wholly owned subsidiary of the National Affordable Housing Consortium (“NAHC”).